Skip to Content

 mixing mica dye powder into resin

-Step 3: Pour into the silicone molds and pop air bubbles
+Step 3: Pour into molds & pop air bubbles

 Once I’d finished mixing colors in, I poured the mixture into each planter mold and let it sit for a minute or two.
 As it settles, you’ll notice bubbles rising to the surface.
 These are just air bubbles escaping the mixture.